Student Expectations

 The College expects all students to behave responsibly as citizens of this community.
 Therefore, all students must abide by the Rhodes Honor System—the Honor Code, the Standards of Conduct, and the Rhodes Commitment to Diversity.
 With the Honor System, everyone in the Rhodes College community maintains the values and expectations by which they live and learn together.

-Persistent or extreme departures from this standard may lead to restrictions, removal from campus, suspension, or expulsion from the college.
-Rhodes reserves the right to exclude persons whose conduct is undesirable at any time.
-In such cases, no tuition, fees, or room and board refunds are made, and the College, its students, faculty, administrators, councils, committees, and officers do not bear any liability.
+Behavior that represents a persistent and/or significant departure from these expectations may result in restrictions, removal from campus, suspension, or expulsion from the College.
+Rhodes College reserves the right to separate from the institution any person whose conduct is determined to be inconsistent with the standards and values of the community.
+In such cases, no refunds are made for tuition, fees, or room and board, and the College, its students, faculty, administrators, councils, committees, and officers do not bear any liability.

-The Dean of Students, Office of Community Standards, administrative designees, the Honor Council, and the Community Standards Council are responsible for administering rules for student behavior.
+The Associate Vice President for Student Life & Dean of Students, the Office of Community Standards, administrative designees, the Honor Council, and the Community Standards Council are responsible for the administration and enforcement of student conduct processes and behavioral expectations.

-This section of the College Catalogue provides a broad overview.
-The Student Handbook, available on the College website, contains all student policies.
+This section of the College Catalogue provides a general overview of student expectations and policies.
+The Student Handbook, available on the College website, serves as the official and comprehensive source for all student policies and procedures.

 The Honor Council and Community Standards Council

-The students of Rhodes assume responsibility for honorable conduct in campus life.
+Rhodes students assume responsibility for honorable conduct in campus life.
 They elect an Honor Council and a Community Standards Council.
 Each Council is composed of elected representatives from each of the four classes.
 The Council investigates alleged infractions of the Honor Code and Standards of Conduct and enforces regulations with outcomes up to and including expulsion.
 The decision may be appealed to the designated Committee.
-These committees may return cases to the appropriate Council for reconsideration; in that case, the Council’s decision is final.
-Every entering student is expected at matriculation to sign a pledge promising to uphold the College Commitment to Diversity Statement, the Honor Code, and the Standards of Conduct.
+Every entering student is expected at matriculation to sign a pledge promising to uphold the College Commitment to Diversity Statement, the Honor Code, and the Standards of Conduct. .

 Alcohol Use

-A complete description of the Rhodes College Alcohol Policy can be found in the Student Handbook on the College website.
+A complete description of the Rhodes College Alcohol Policy is available in the Student Handbook on the College website.
 As a community, we embrace the vision of a healthy and balanced social environment grounded in trust and open communication among faculty, staff, and students.
 Such an environment fosters personal and community growth and embodies a sense of responsibility and accountability to self and others.
-This vision depends upon each member's commitment to achieve and maintain inclusiveness, consistency, continual education, and the growth of shared traditions.
+This vision depends on each member's commitment to achieving and maintaining inclusiveness, consistency, continual education, and the growth of shared traditions.
 It is our duty to one another.
 Rhodes College supports legal, responsible, and healthy behaviors and reflects our community values.

 Drug Use

-The possession, use, sale, or distribution of illegal drugs, the misuse or abuse of medications or other legal drugs on the Rhodes campus is prohibited.
+The possession, use, manufacture, sale, distribution, or being under the influence of illegal drugs or controlled substances on College property or at College-sponsored activities is prohibited.
+The misuse or abuse of prescription medications, over-the-counter medications, or other legal substances is also prohibited.
 Such conduct:

-As citizens, the Rhodes students, faculty, and staff are responsible for knowing and complying with all applicable state and local laws that make it a crime to possess, sell, deliver, or manufacture those drugs considered controlled substances by the state of Tennessee.
+All members of the Rhodes community (students, faculty, and staff) are responsible for knowing and complying with applicable laws (local, state, and federal) regarding controlled substances and prohibited drugs.
 Any member of the Rhodes community who violates the law is subject to prosecution and punishment by civil authorities and to disciplinary proceedings by the College.

 Sexual Misconduct Policy